Business Legal Services

 WHAT SUBSCRIPTIONS INCLUDE

-Ongoing access for short calls or emails to discuss legal questions, risks, and next steps, so issues can be addressed early without opening a new project each time.
+Ongoing access for short calls or emails to discuss legal questions, risks, and next steps, allowing issues to be addressed early without opening a new project each time.

 WHAT SUBSCRIPTIONS DO NOT INCLUDE